 What colleges have Montgomery Scholars transferred to after the program?

-Past scholars have transferred to a number of schools including: American University, Amherst College, Clemson University, Columbia University, Cornell University, Florida State University, Georgetown University, the George Washington University, Hood College, Howard University, the Johns Hopkins University, New York University, the University of Pennsylvania, Smith College, St. Mary’s College of Maryland, Towson University, University of Maryland, University of Maryland Baltimore County, University of North Carolina at Chapel Hill, and the University of Virginia.
+American University, Amherst College, Clemson University, Columbia University, Cornell University, Florida State University, Georgetown University, the George Washington University, Hood College, Howard University, the Johns Hopkins University, New York University, the University of Pennsylvania, Smith College, St. Mary’s College of Maryland, Towson University, University of Maryland, University of Maryland Baltimore County, University of North Carolina at Chapel Hill, University of Virginia, and Yale.

 Can I transfer after one year in the Scholars program?